wcfrobert/wcfrobert.github.io/_posts/2021-02-15-first-post.markdown

 While writing this, I realized just how momentous it is to finally have my own website.
 At the same time, it had occurred to me that every word I write down will be on the internet!
 I know my writing is sub par so It is terrifying to have a "finality" to it.
 I can probably just write in my personal journal without posting it to the internet, but I don't get the same incentive to improve my writing that way.
 I always cringe when looking back on my older writings, and I know I will cringe at this in a years time.
 Maybe I should embrace it.
 Maybe that should be my motto from now on: to write things that will make me cringe in a few months or years.

 ## The First Post!
 This is the first post ever.
 Hopefully it won't be the last.
 That sounds a bit ominous.
 I meant to say hopefully I won't be a bum.
-Please send me an email and tell me to stop being lazy if that is the case.
-In fact, to make it easier, [click here](mailto:temprobertdev@gmail.com?subject=stop-being-lazy...)

 I think this post will serve as a CSS style guide and I continue to tweak and fine-tone this website.
 Nevertheless, the completion of the Jekyll blogging system marks the point of substantial completion for this website which, now I think about it, is actually quite impressive.
 I should celebrate a little bit!